mtisza1/Cenote-Taker2/README.md

 ## Updating databases

-As of now, only the HMM database has been updated from the original (update on April 21st, 2020).
+As of now, only the HMM database has been updated from the original (update on September 15th, 2020).
 This update should only take a minute or two.
 Here's how you update (modify if your conda environment is different than below example):
 ```
 update Cenote-Taker2 (change to main repo directory):
 git pull